The Great Climate Debate of 2025

 Proposal

-I’m looking for a fair debate on the merits, on the data, on critical thinking, not on grandstanding, hyperbole, repetition, and institutional name recognition.
+I’m looking for a fair debate on the merits, the data, critical thinking, and cost/benefit calculations, not on grandstanding, hyperbole, repetition, data manipulation, and institutional name recognition.
 I propose an online debate between anthropogenic global warming (AGW) alarmists and AGW skeptics.
 It would take place over two months along the following loose guidelines:

 The debate would be made available as a set of videos on its own website.